dbochicchio/reactor-mqtt-contrib/README.md

 # reactor-mqtt-contrib

-Additional MQTT templates for Reactor.
+This repo contains additional MQTT templates for Reactor.

 # Installation

 Download all the yaml files and save them under *reactor/config/mqtt_templates*.
 If *mqtt_templates* directory does not exist, simply create it.
 Copy the files and restart Reactor.
 Every time you update the files, a restart is needed.
+You could also just download all this repo, and copy the ZIP file in the same directory, instead of single files.

 # How to update

 Just replace the files using the same mechanism introduced for installation and restart Reactor.

 # Templates